 Can I get a transfer or exchange my home?

-How can I buy my own place?
+Can I buy my own place?

-If you don’t qualify to buy your home you may be able to buy a home through a number of other home-ownership schemes.
+However, you may be able to buy a home through a number of other home-ownership schemes.

 Getting involved in the management of your home